manxin-c/manxin-c.github.io/researchexperience.md

 ---

-I have four research experiences, listed in reverse order from earliest to the recent ones.
-These experiences have greatly helped me discover my research interests and improve my proficiency in various experiments.
-Gradually, I have developed a scientific mindset that allows me to design projects in a correct and meaningful way.
-I'd love to explain how these experiences have shaped my research skills, but if you're not interested in the details, I’ve provided a brief summary below.
+I have four research experiences, starting from the earliest to the most recent.
+These experiences have played a crucial role in helping me figure out where my true interests lie and have improved my skills in handling different types of experiments.
+Over time, I’ve developed a better understanding of how to approach research in a logical and effective way.
+Now, I feel more confident in designing my projects, making sure each step is well thought out and meaningful.
+These opportunities have not only taught me important lab techniques but also how to think like a scientist.

  <div style="flex: 0 1 100%; display: flex; align-items: center;">
     <div style="flex: 1;">